decodyng/mvp_ray_sacred/README.md

 as its worker function versions of Sacred experiments modified with values from the Ray tune config.
 Currently only tested in a single-machine, multi-CPU setting.

-If you don't have any familiarity with Ray (a parallelization library) or Sacred (an experiment configuration library), I'd recommend you taking a look over both of their documentation before you read this.
+If you don't have any familiarity with [Ray Tune](https://ray.readthedocs.io/en/latest/tune.html) (a parallelization library) or [Sacred](https://github.com/IDSIA/sacred/tree/master/sacred) (an experiment configuration library), I'd recommend you taking a look over both of their documentation before you read this.
 Credit where due: this code is essentially a simplified, teaching-friendly version of a setup from Adam Gleave's work on the [Adversarial Policies codebase](https://github.com/HumanCompatibleAI/adversarial-policies)

-### To test, run:
+### To run the Ray version of the experiment, run:
 `python macro_experiment.py with hyperparameter_search`

 ### Execution time differences
+`time serial_execution.sh`
+`time parallel_execution.sh`

 (tested on a 12 logical core Mac):

 Serial Execution: